CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Items/ItemIdeas/ItemIdeas.md

 Soulcraft soul gem binding souls

 Spellcasting focus.
 Can be inscribed with runes and charge with energy.
-The level of the conduit determines how many runes it can hold.
+The level of the Spellcasting Focus determines how many runes it can hold.

 Transfer stuff from Roll 20